pvcraven/networking-class/source/labs/physical_layer/physical_layer.rst

 Remember, when you print at either the receiver or receiver, you'll be printing those binary numbers backwards.

+**Important:** When you remote into a computer, as you may be doing with your Raspberry Pi, you need to understand how the computer sends text.

+Normally the
+computer will store up each character in a buffer.
+Then when the computer prints a blank line it will bundle all the characters up in a packet.
+This is more efficient than sending characters one at a time.

+Therefore, if you are using ``end=''`` to keep everything on the same line, you may not see the output right away when remoting in.

+You can run python "unbuffered" by adding a ``-h`` to the command line.
+So ``python3 -h myfile.py`` will not do that buffering.

+Or you can change your code to flush the output after every character.
+At the start of your code do a ``import sys``.
+Then when you want to force the characters to output, do a ``sys.stdout.flush()``.

 Step 5: Convert decoded bits to bytes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^